digitaldna01/CASCS506-FinalProject/README.md

 To implement our model, the first main method needed was the fit method, where the model is trained on input data X and classifications y, similar to sci-kit learn’s SVC class.
 Our fit function first processes y to ensure labels are classifiers, either -1 or 1, making the data set valid for SVM classification.
 This method then uses a nested loop, going through each of the training samples for each of the specified number of iterations.
 For each sample, the model checks a condition based on the margin and updates weights and bias accordingly, and when satisfied, the weights are updated to minimize regularization.
 Otherwise, the updates also consider the hinge loss, adjusting the values to correctly classify the sample while respecting the margin constraint.
 Through this iterative approach, the model is able to converge toward an optimal hyperplane that separates the two classes effectively.

-Finally, the predict method uses the learned weights and bias to classify new samples by taking the sign of the linear combination of the input features and the weights and bias.
+The predict method uses the learned weights and bias to classify new samples by taking the sign of the linear combination of the input features and the weights and bias.
 It computes the decision function for each sample in X and applies the sign function to assign class labels of either -1 or 1, which ensures that the model will classify data into either of these two categories, -1 and 1.
-The example in the `__main__`  block demonstrates the functionality with a toy dataset, where the SVM is trained and then used to predict labels for the same data.
+These values can then be converted to understand whether a tumor is benign or malignant.
 This code provides a clear and concise implementation of a linear SVM, showcasing essential concepts in machine learning such as hinge loss optimization, regularization, margin maximization, gradient descent, and the relation between them.

 #### Tuning
 ###### Parameter Explanations